Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Stability of Estimators

+That is, we can ensure the wRV procedure consistently selects $\{g_i\}$ over $\{h_i\}$ if the latter uses fewer basis functions than the optimal order.
+When $\alpha > (2s+1)^{-1}$, we need the $b_h > 1 - \alpha/2$ to establish the asymptotic consistency, but according to \Cref{th: stability batch sieve}, $b_h = 1 - \alpha/2$, which lies at the boundary of the open interval.
+Although the simulation results show wRV with probability $1$ can rule out the inferior sequence (\Cref{fig: batch_sieve_consistency}), the current analysis based on stability conditions cannot theoretically reject this particular type of over-fitting estimator.
+Given the individual analysis of the three terms in \Cref{concentration splitting} is optimal and the stability bound is exact, we conjecture there are some intricate cancellations between the terms in \eqref{concentration splitting} that contribute to the numerical observation.

-That is, the RV procedure can consistently select $\{g_i\}$ over $\{h_i\}$ if the latter uses fewer basis functions than the optimal order.
-In other words, RV can rule out over-smoothing estimators.
-However, when we compare the optimal sequence $\{g_i\}$ against a sequence of estimators that uses more basis functions, Theorem~\ref{th: main theorem} can not provide selection guarantee for this regime.
-In addition to the above ``hard'' setting, if we instead assume $\{h_i\}$ uses $i^{\alpha}$ many basis functions but is an inconsistent estimator of $f_0$ (a trivial example is $\{h_i\}$ does not use function $\psi_1$ to construct estimator when it is needed), then conditions in \eqref{eq: recap stability} are much easier to satisfy and RV can always pick the better sequence $g_i$ so long as $\alpha < 1$.
+In addition to the above hard setting when we compare two consistent estimators, if we instead assume $\{h_i\}$ uses $i^{\alpha}$ many basis functions but is an inconsistent estimator of $f_0$, then conditions in \eqref{eq: recap stability} are much easier to satisfy and wRV can always pick the better sequence $\{g_i\}$ so long as $\alpha < 1$.